derrick-abbasy/gorest-api-assessment/README.md

 2. Scenario 2 - Get Users
 3. Bonus - Delete User
 4. Bonus - Verify Deleted User
-5. Bonus - Get All Users (GET) *Just to verify another whether the deleted user exists in the list of users or not
+5. Bonus - Get All Users (GET) *Just to verify again whether the deleted user exists in the list of users or not

 ```